zoonoo/azure-docs.ko-kr/articles/vpn-gateway/vpn-gateway-configure-vpn-gateway-mp.md

 <properties
-   pageTitle="Azure 클래식 포털에서 VPN 게이트웨이 구성 | Microsoft Azure" description="이 문서에서는 가상 네트워크 VPN 게이트웨이 구성하고 게이트웨이 VPN 라우팅 형식을 변경하는 방법을 안내합니다." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Configure a VPN Gateway in the Azure Classic Portal | Microsoft Azure" description="This article walks you through configuring your virtual network VPN gateway and changing a gateway VPN routing type." services="vpn-gateway" documentationCenter="na" authors="cherylmc"